Anema e core (Serena Brancale song)

 The song marked the singer's return to the contest since her debut in the 2015 Newcomers' section, as well as the first case of a Sanremo entry featuring lyrics in Brancale's native Barese dialect.
 It is a stated homage to the late Neapolitan singer Pino Daniele, who Brancale says encouraged her to write music in her own dialect.

 Music video

-The video for the song, directed by Manuel Amicucci, was released on 12 February 2025 on the singer's official YouTube channel.
+The music video, directed by Manuel Amicucci, was released on 12 February 2025 on the singer's official YouTube channel.